Student success through leadership, character and performance.

 Click the tabs above for a list of and links to the offices within each part of our organization; click the highlighted links below for more information about …

-- Human Resources – The starting point for those interested in beginning or advancing a career in service to the students of Jackson County.
+- Human Resources and Student Support Services – The starting point for those interested in beginning or advancing a career in service to the students of Jackson County and for information on the services that support our students throughout their elementary and secondary years, including social work, nursing and counselors’ services, as well as school psychologists.

-- Teaching & Learning – Addresses all aspects of our work with students, including registration, curriculum, special education services, state and federal programs, personalized learning & innovation, technology, student data management, and testing.
+- Teaching & Learning – Addresses all aspects of our work with students, including registration, curriculum, special education services, state and federal programs, personalized learning and innovation, technology, student data management, testing, and communications.

-- Finance and Operations – The Finance Office manages all aspects of JCSS’s financial activities.
-Operations includes school nutrition, transportation, and facilities.
+- Operations – Involves management of school nutrition, transportation, and facilities.

 Education has a long history in Jackson County, which was founded in 1796 in a split from Franklin County.
 Jackson County was the original home of the University of Georgia — classes began before Clarke County was officially carved out of Jackson County in 1801.
 There is a school listed as part of the settlement at Hurricane Shoals in 1801, and as many as 247 schools are recorded in the county’s history.
 And, according to the Jackson County Chamber of Commerce, Harmony Grove Female Academy, chartered in 1824, was the first school for girls chartered in the state.

 Today, JCSS is led by Dr. April Howard, superintendent of schools.
 The assistant superintendent for teaching and learning is Mr. Todd Nickelsen.
 The assistant superintendent for operations is Mr. Ted Gilbert.
+The assistant superintendent for human resources and student support services is Dr. Selena Blankenship.
 Our chief financial officer is Ms. Annah Dodge, CPA, CGFM.
-Dr. Selena Blankenship is the director of human resources.

 Our faculty and staff are committed to offering a challenging and rigorous educational experience for all students in a safe and caring learning environment.